 Students and schools can play an important role in addressing climate change.
 From buses to lunches, schools are key producers of carbon pollution.
-They produce about 72 million metric tons of carbon pollution a year-an amount that would take over 1 billion trees growing for 10 years to absorb.
-But with nearly 100,000 schools and over 50 million students across the country, schools can also become beacons of sustainability and climate action.
+They produce about 42 million metric tons of carbon pollution a year-which is similar to the weight of 200,000 blue whales.
+But with nearly 100,000 schools and over 50 million students in every community across the country, schools can also become beacons of sustainability and climate action.